-If you search the web for treatment for Dupuytren’s Disease, you will not come across many options as the disease is considered new and not much is known about it.
-You must, however, seek help as it can worsen if not taken care of.
+If you search the web for Dupuytren’s Disease treatment, you will not come across many options.
+Shockingly, this disease is considered new, so not much is known about it.
+Despite the lack of information about this condition, we do know that seeking help earlier is much better, since Dupuytren's can worsen if it's not taken care of.

 As the disease progresses, it causes the elastic tissue in the palms to thicken and become tighter.
-This happens more and more until a finger (or more) becomes permanently stiff.
-In worse conditions, the fingers become completely immovable, i.e: lose flexibility and hence bends permanently.
+This happens increasingly more until one, two, or several fingers become permanently stiff.
+In worse cases, the fingers become completely immovable and lose flexibility, which leads them to bend permanently.

-The most basic non-surgical treatment for Dupuytren’s Disease includes physiotherapy.
+The most basic non-surgical treatment for Dupuytren’s is physiotherapy (also known as physical therapy).
 This involves slowly stretching the fingers and palms to provide more space for finger movement.
-A professional can tell you which form of stretching would suit you best according to your condition.
+A professional can advise you regarding which form of stretching suits you best according to your condition.